Replace a lost Company Constitution on law firm website

 Under old constitutions, you are not able to pay dividends.
 Insolvency specialists pursue this argument.
 They challenge all dividends paid since 2010.

-3. Share buy-backs allowed in new company constitution
+3. Share buy-backs allowed in the new company constitution

 4. Preference shares in a Constitution